New River, AZ

 Recently, I was pleased to welcome visitors all the way from Australia to observe how I train dogs to avoid rattlesnakes.
 David Manning, his life partner Jenny Seymour, and their son Jack, stopped by for two days to observe my training and to share their snake avoidance experience in Australia.

-Animal Ark(www.animalark.com.au)in Perth, Western Australia.
+David and Jenny are owners/directors of Animal Ark(www.animalark.com.au)in Perth, Western Australia.
 Their business provides a variety of services: training others to handle venomous snakes, educational programs, snake removal, and snake avoidance for dogs.

 Australia has many more types of venomous snakes than we do here in Arizona.
 We have two types, the Sonoran coral snake, and rattlesnakes.
 Coral snakes are so secretive and rarely encountered, that I don’t worry about training a dog to avoid them.
 I concentrate on training dogs to avoid rattlesnakes, and because all our rattlesnakes smell alike to a dog, I only to have to keep one type (genius) of rattlesnake on hand, in my case, four western diamondbacks.